sliekens/gw2sdk/wiki/solution-layout.md

 The **wiki** folder contains a copy of this wiki.
 I use the wiki to document the development process, and to keep track of the decisions I make.
 It is not meant to be read by users of the library.

 The **docs** folder contains the source files for the user documentation.
-It is a VuePress project, which is a static site generator based on Vue.js.
+It is a docfx project, which is a static site generator for building technical documentation.
 The user documentation is hosted on GitHub Pages, and the deployment is automated with GitHub Actions.
-The **package.json** file is used to define the dependencies of the user documentation.
-It allows `npm install` and `npm start` to be used to run a local copy of the user documentation.
 The documentation is available at <https://sliekens.github.io/gw2sdk/>.
+You can view the documentation locally with `dotnet docfx --serve` from the root of the repository.
+(After you install docfx with `dotnet tool restore`.)

 The **samples** folder contains a few sample projects which demonstrate how to use the library.
 You can run them to see how the library works.
 Some samples like [Basic usage](https://sliekens.github.io/gw2sdk/guide/usage.html) are used in the user documentation.